aratheunseen/django-CodersLand/README.md

    pip install -r requirements.txt
    ```

 4. Configure GitHub API Access: Obtain a GitHub API access token by creating a new personal access token in your GitHub account settings.
-Rename the `config-demo.py` file to `config.py` in the `main` folder  and update site name, url and the `GITHUB_PAT` variable with your private access token.
+Rename the `config-demo.py` file to `config.py` in the `main` folder  and update `SITE_NAME`, `SITE_URL` and the `GITHUB_PAT` variable with your private access token.

 5. Run Database Migrations: Apply the database migrations using the following command:
    ```